GameBear64/ThunderDB/Readme.md

 ---
 #### .set(key, value)
-Set a key-value pair on selected property or change an existing property.
+Set a key-value pair on a selected property or change an existing property.

 | Parameter  | Type | Optional | Default |
 | :-----------: | :----: | :--------: | :-------: |